-^{146.} For further information, see: MESECVI (2014), Follow-up Report of Bolivia.
+146 For further information, see: MESECVI (2014), Follow-up Report of Bolivia.

+145 Adopted by Supreme Decree No. 29850, of December 10, 2008.
-- 157. Brasil reported on its National Political Plan for Women 2013-2015, which included the participation of organizations from its civil society in its creation.
-Among its main principals, the following stand out: women's autonomy; sustainable equality among men and women in all contexts; respect for diversity and the fight against all forms of discrimination; and the active participation of women in all phases of public policies. - 158.
-Colombia has launched, in the framework of the 2010-2014 National Development Plan "Prosperity for All," national public policy guidelines on gender equity for women, as well as the Plan to Guarantee a Life free from Violence.147 - 159.
-Costa Rica has a National Policy for the Prevention of and Care in Cases of Violence against Women, and its action plan, updated in 2010 and in force until 2015 (PLANOVI-MUJER 2010-2015), specifically implemented through the gender-based violence area of and included in the Operations Plan of the Instituto Nacional de la Mujer [National Women's Institute/(INAMU]. - 160.
-El Salvador reported that since 2012, different measures have been adopted for multi-sectoral implementation of the Comprehensive Law, and that implementation has begun of the National Policy for a Life free from Violence, which entered into force in November 2013.
-The Policy provides for different levels of coordination among concomitant spheres of competence for protection, prevention, defense, oversight, and reparation in connection with the rights of women and girls, expansion of the coverage of the measures previously implemented, and advancement of the prevention, education, and training processes for officials charged with enforcement of the Comprehensive Law. - 161.
-The Committee notes the significant progress in Grenada of the existence of a Gender Equality Plan, reported by the State, following the publication of the Second Hemispheric Report.

-^{147.} The State of Colombia, on October 23rd, 2014, requested the Technical Secretariat of the MESECVI to include the following information: It is important to point out that through CONPES 161 of 2013 Colombia formulated its national public policy on gender equity and the comprehensive plan to guarantee women a life free from violence.
+147 The State of Colombia, on October 23rd, 2014, requested the Technical Secretariat of the MESECVI to include the following information: It is important to point out that through CONPES 161 of 2013 Colombia formulated its national public policy on gender equity and the comprehensive plan to guarantee

+- 160 Costa Rica has a National Policy for the Prevention of and Care in Cases of Violence against Women, and its action plan, updated in 2010 and in force until 2015 (PLANOVI-MUJER 2010-2015), specifically implemented through the gender-based violence area of and included in the Operations Plan of the Instituto Nacional de la Mujer [National Women's Institute] (INAMU). - 161 El Salvador reported that since 2012, different measures have been developed for multisector implementation of the Comprehensive Law, and that implementation has begun of the National Policy for a Life free from Violence, 148 which entered into force in November 2013.
+The Policy provides for different levels of coordination among concomitant spheres of competence for protection, prevention, defense, oversight, and reparation in connection with the rights of women and girls, expansion of the coverage of the measures previously implemented, and advancement of the prevention, education, and training processes for officials charged with enforcement of the Comprehensive Law. - 162 The Committee notes the significant progress in Grenada of the existence of a Gender Equality Plan, reported by the State, following the publication of the Second Hemispheric Report - Mexico, through the Office of the President of the Republic, has incorporated the gender perspective as a cross-cutting strategy of its 2013-2018 National Development Plan.
+It also defines as a strategy (1.5.2) efforts to address violence against children and adolescents through coordination to ensure participation by all areas responsible for prevention, care, evaluation, and monitoring. - Panama reports that it has the 2004-2014 National Plan to Prevent and Address Domestic Violence and Policies for Citizen Coexistence and is now taking the steps necessary to create a new plan against violence, which the CEVI hopes will amplify the concept of violence against women in line with the provisions of the Convention.
+The State also reports that in 2012, it launched the Public Policy on Equal Opportunity for Women, whose structure includes 17 thematic areas, including combating and preventing violence against women. - 165 The Committee notes progress in Paraguay with the change of status of the former Women's Secretariat to the Women's Ministry, an institutional strengthening measure women a life free from violence.
 That was an important instrument, which opened up innumerable options and became a key vehicle for defining the challenges our country faces for safeguarding women's rights and upholding the principle of equality and non-discrimination.
 To that end, CONPES 161 develops strategies based on inter-sectoral coordination, gender mainstreaming, a differential approach, and equal opportunity.
 Furthermore, given that the aforementioned CONPES envisages short-, medium-, and long-term actions, care has been taken through the Presidential Advisory Office (Consejería Presidencial) to generate mechanisms to ensure implementation of those actions and sectoral and territorial continuity in the implementation of the policy via the technical secretariat established by Decree 1930.